Seeker9889/DashDot/README.md

 # DashDot
-An Android app for interpreting and producing Morse code
+Code for an Android app for interpreting and producing Morse code